 The department stores are the most famous Paris shopping venues.
 Le Printemps, Galeries Lafayette and Le Bon Marche attract shoppers from all over the world looking for fashion, perfume, tableware, wine and other luxury french products.

-The key advantages of Paris Department Stores are central Paris location, large choice of top brands for quick shopping, tax refund, personal shopper, delivery to hotels and abroad.
+The key advantages of department stores are central location, large choice of top brands for quick shopping, tax refund, personal shopper, delivery to hotels and abroad.

-The only Paris Department Store regularly open on Sunday is the new Louvre Museum Printemps.
-The other Paris Department Stores are open a few sundays before Christmas.
+The only department store regularly open on Sunday is the new Louvre Museum Printemps (web site).
+The other department stores are open a few sundays before Christmas.
 Check opening times before visiting.